Cloud API Services Platform

 - Create a known-hosts file by executing the following command:

-- When creating a project in Talend Cloud Management Console, provide the connection information as explained in the Talend Cloud Management Console User Guide.
+When creating a project in Talend Cloud Management Console, provide the connection information as explained in Creating projects.